Arthur Rank Centre

 There have been various CEO's for the charity including Revd Dr Gordon Gatward (1999-2013) awarded an OBE for services to the Farming communities, and later a Lifetime Achievement award from Farmers Weekly, Jerry Marshall (2013-2018), Revd Claire Maxim (2018-2022) and presently Revd Matt Jeffrey (2022-).

 For many years, the Anglican, Methodist and URC National Rural officers were based within the charity.
-Most recently, these posts ceased, aside from Rural Mission and Ministry Officer for the Methodist Church.
+Most recently, these posts ceased, aside from the Rural Mission and Ministry Officer for the Methodist Church.